 After the flowers open but before they turn to seed, you can remove the petals from the calyces, then use the petals in cookies, quick bread, jelly, and wine.
 You can also batter and fry the flowers to serve as fritters.

 Harvest dandelion taproots in late fall to early spring when they're full of stored nutrition.
 Leave a piece behind to produce more flowers or remove the entire root if you want to eradicate the dandelions from your lawn.
 Large roots can be eaten as you would other root vegetables such as carrots; you can also dry them and grind the root to use as a caffeine-free coffee substitute or herbal tea.

-- Dandelion greens are packed with vitamins and minerals.
-Mature dandelions can be quite bitter, but fresh, young dandelion leaves are a good kind of bitter, the kind that gets your digestive juices flowing.
+Mature dandelion leaves taste unpleasantly bitter unless you cook them, but fresh young dandelion leaves have a pleasant edge, the kind that gets your digestive juices flowing.
 As the weather warms, dandelion foliage can go from pleasantly bitter to overpowering in just a few days.
 Plants growing in shade remain palatable longer.

 The mild taste of the root isn't particularly interesting.
 However, roasting them brings out a deeper, sweeter flavor.
 The flowers are crunchy and sweet.